|Current Module Downloads: Module A5 Activity Worksheet and Excel Worksheet|

 This folder contains all of the administrative documentation for your project.
 You may have, for example, correspondence with your web host or memos traded with your department chair.
 This is also the location you might consider storing any project management information that you might choose to export from a project management platform, such as Asana, or an inter-team chat platform such as Slack (see below for more on these technologies).
 This folder would also be an ideal site to store the documentation created during the Socio-Technical Sustainability Roadmap.

 4. Sites of Production

 This folder has proved to be, hands-down, one of the best innovations of this recordkeeping system for the collaborative work of the VMW.
 It basically correlates to the notion of “creative outputs” as covered in Module A1.
-As noted there, larger-scale digital projects are often faceted and usually have more than one, single manifestation.
-Digital humanities project teams are expected to present results at conferences, create different types of articles and books, produce exhibitions, and other such project deliverables.
+As noted in that module, larger-scale digital projects are often multi-faceted and usually have more than one, single, user-facing manifestation.
+Digital humanities project teams are, for example, expected to present results at conferences, create different types of articles and books, produce exhibitions, and other such project deliverables.
 In this folder, you might therefore consider making a subfolder for each.
 Examples might include, “NEH ODH Grant 2020,” “DHQ Submission,” or “AHA 2019 Presentation.”
 Within these folders can then be found all of the bespoke or custom-created work needed for these particular instantiations of your work.